 - The opening cutscene of Z: Steel Soldiers has Captain Zod becoming angry at the prospect of a lasting peace treaty between Megacom and Transglobal, fearing it will see him and his men being demoted to security guards in a two-bit shopping mall.

-- Terminal Lance #157: "War and Peace" has Marines getting rather bewildered at the prospect of serving in peacetime.
-The author himself joined up during the War on Terror and served in Iraq, and comments in The Rant that he has absolutely no idea what serving in peacetime is actually like (he had already mustered out by this point).
+- Terminal Lance #157: "War and Peace" has the Marines reacting with confusion and horror at the prospect of the end of the wars in Afghanistan and Iraq.
+The author himself, a retired USMC lance corporal, joined up during the War on Terror and served in Iraq, and comments in The Rant that he has absolutely no idea what serving in peacetime is actually like (he had already mustered out by this point).

 Max Uriarte: The military is one of those things you join with a purpose.
 I don't believe I could possibly know or understand every reason people embark on such a life-altering event, but I know one thing: I joined to go to war.
 In 2006, the war was in full swing and I wanted a part of it.
 It goes without saying, then, that I have no idea what the Marine Corps is like in peacetime.
 In my head, it's something like Heartbreak Ridge meets everything I actually know about garrison Marine Corps.

 That is to say: I imagine it's a place full of bullshit and bad acting.

 - Warbot in Accounting is a horribly depressing comic about a sapient combat robot struggling in civilian life and dealing with an office job.
 He has such a difficult time because he isn't physically built for anything else besides combat.

 - Discussed in the Extra History mini-series on the Sengoku Jidai, when, after ending the centuries-long Japanese civil wars, Toyotomi Hideyoshi has to deal with hundreds of thousands of unemployed armed men whose only marketable skill is fighting battles.